uutzinger/BioMedicalSensorBoard/Impedance_Potential_Board/assembly.md

 Pin 10 (Feather, Thing Plus)  is reserved for system button.
 Require connections are in **bold**.

-*The MAX30001G Aanalog Front End uses the MOSI and MISO on diagrams showing a microcontroller.
-POCI and PICO should be used for "peripheral out controller in" and "perpherial in controller out".
+*The MAX30001G Analog Front End uses the MOSI and MISO on diagrams showing a microcontroller.
+POCI and PICO should be used for "peripheral out controller in" and "peripheral in controller out".

 ## Board Configuration